The Solo Stove Ranger is an awesome backyard firepit with some amazing features…

 Solo Stove: How It Works

-To see how to use your Solo Stove, here’s a 58-second how-to video made by Solo Stove themselves:
+To see how to use your Solo Stove, here’s a how-to video made by Solo Stove themselves:

 The Solo Stove Ranger – and all of their other products – produce a hotter fire and less smoke using a unique airflow system.